edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

   *  SampleIDs are VERY IMPORTANT.
 Choose wisely!
 Ideally, a user who did not design the experiment should be able to distiguishes the samples easily, as is the case with the Schloss data.
 SampleIDs must be alphanumeric characters or periods.
 They cannot have underscores.
   * The last column must be "Description".
   * There can be as many in-between columns of contextual data as needed.
-  * If you plan to use QIIME for quality control (which we do not need because the PEAR assembly included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.
+  * If you plan to use QIIME for quality control (which we do not need because the PANDAseq merger included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.
   * Excel can cause formatting heartache.
 See more details [here](misc/QIIMETutorial/MapFormatExcelHeartAche.md).

 2.  **Call macqiime**